Milk Street Kitchin-to™ Knife

 Milk Street Tri-Edge Knife

 The typical bread knife tears its way through loaves and mashes tomatoes to pulp.
 So we spent months re-engineering the bread knife from the ground up, testing competitors’ knives to learn what we wanted and discarding what we didn’t.
 The result, the *Milk Street Tri-Edge Bread Knife*, perfectly handles it all, slicing easily through any style of bread, delicate pastries, overstuffed sandwiches and tough tomatoes.
-It is also the perfect knives for doing difficult tasks such as chopping nuts and chocolate, handling dried fruit, and cutting up large blocks of butter.
+It's also the perfect knife for difficult tasks, like chopping nuts and chocolate, handling dried fruit, and cutting up large blocks of butter.

 Milk Street Santoku